-One of the men responsible for the best-selling album of all time (Thriller) turns 80 today.
+One of the men responsible for the best-selling album of all time (Thriller) is one year older today.
 We’re honoring the legendary Quincy Jones by taking a look at his legacy in the music industry over the years.
 Read more…

 This Thanksgiving, we all have something to be thankful for.
 Just as you’re waking up from your post-meal nap to snag some second-plate leftovers from the fridge, Spike Lee’s Bad 25 will hit ABC’s airwaves to make it’s nationally televised debut at 9:30/8:30c.
 Chronicaling Michael Jackson’s 45-million-copies-sold second album and corresponding tour, I can say with full conviction that the documentary is not to be missed.
 Trust me, I saw it twice.
 For those who may not be MJ fans or perhaps need some convincing, I present you with a list of 25 Reasons You Should Be Watching Spike Lee’s Bad 25.
 Not completely spoiler-free, however, I urge all the purists out there to tread lightly with this list if you’d prefer to see the film without advance info!

 - 1. Mariah Carey makes an LOL-worthy joke about being a fuss-causing diva when she threatens to scold Clive Davis.

 - 2. The film summons nostalgia for an era when music was successfully flourishing and record sales were at their peak.
 Ah, those were the days.